Coca: Chewing

 In Bolivia bags of coca leaves are sold in local markets and by street vendors.
 The activity of chewing coca is called mambear, chacchar or acullicar, borrowed from Quechua, coquear (Northwest Argentina), or in Bolivia, picchar, derived from the Aymara language.
 The Spanish masticar is also frequently used, along with the slang term "bolear," derived from the word "bola" or ball of coca pouched in the cheek while chewing.
 Typical coca consumption varies between 20 and 60 grams per day, and contemporary methods are believed to be unchanged from ancient times.
 Coca is kept in a woven pouch (chuspa or huallqui).
 A few leaves are chosen to form a quid (acullico) held between the mouth and gums.
 Doing so may cause a tingling and numbing sensation in the mouth, in similar fashion to the formerly ubiquitous dental anaesthetic novocaine (as both cocaine and novocaine belong to the amino ester class of local anesthetics).

 Chewing coca leaves is most common in indigenous communities across the central Andean region, particularly in places like the highlands of Argentina, Colombia, Bolivia, and Peru, where the cultivation and consumption of coca is a part of the national culture, similar to chicha.
 It also serves as a powerful symbol of indigenous cultural and religious identity, amongst a diversity of indigenous nations throughout South America.
-Chewing plants for medicinal mostly stimulating effects has a long history throughout the world: Khat in East Africa & the Arabian Peninsula, Tobacco in North America and Australia, and Areca nut in South/Southeast Asia & the Pacific Basin.
+Chewing plants for medicinal mostly stimulating effects has a long history throughout the world: khat in East Africa and the Arabian Peninsula, tobacco in North America, pituri in Australia, and areca nut in South/Southeast Asia and the Pacific Basin.
 Tobacco leaves were also traditionally chewed in the same way in North America (modern chewing tobacco is typically heavily processed).
 Khat chewing also has a history as a social custom dating back thousands of years analogous to the use of coca leaves.